Georgy Arbatov

-Georgy Arkadyevich Arbatov (Гео́ргий Арка́дьевич Арба́тов; 19 May 1923 – 1 October 2010) was a Soviet–Russian political scientist.
+Georgy Arkadyevich Arbatov (Георгий Аркадьевич Арбатов; 19 May 1923 – 1 October 2010) was a Soviet–Russian political scientist.
 He served as an adviser to five General Secretaries of the Communist Party of the Soviet Union and was best known in the West during the Cold War era as a representative for the policies of the Soviet Union in the United States, where his fluent English helped make him a frequent guest on American television.

 He was the founding director and later emeritus director of the Institute for US and Canadian Studies of the Soviet Academy of Sciences (ISKRAN), the Soviet and Russian think tank for the study of the US and Canada.
 Arbatov died on 1 October 2010, at the age of 87.
 Arbatov is regarded as one of the leading Jewish figures in the Soviet Union and Russia.

 Early career

 Arbatov was born the son of a Bolshevik, Arkady Arbatov (1898–1954), who was of Jewish origin.
 His father was part of several Soviet trade missions in the 1930s.
 Arbatov fought in the Red Army during World War II, taking part in the Revolution Day parade on Red Square on 7 November 1941 and heading from there to the front lines.
 Arbatov finished the war as chief of staff of the 17th Guards mortar regiment and was awarded the Order of the Red Star in 1943.

 While recuperating from tuberculosis in 1944, Arbatov was in a hospital and read an item in a newspaper report stating that a state institute of international relations was being created in Moscow.
 He applied to attend the school and graduated from the Moscow State Institute of International Relations in 1949, he was awarded a Ph.D. from the same institute in 1954.
 He worked as a journalist and commentator on foreign affairs between 1953 and 1963 at Kommunist and the English language publication The New Times.